davidcsterratt/retistruct/docs/index.md

 ## Installation and documentation

-Retistruct has been tested on GNU/Linux (Ubuntu 12.04), Mac OS X 10.8 and Microsoft Windows Vista.
+Retistruct has been tested on GNU/Linux (Ubuntu 16.04), Mac OS X 10.8 and Microsoft Windows 7.
 Installing the graphical user interface on Mac OS X 10.9 (Mavericks) and 10.10 (Yosemite) is possible, but requires the GTK library to be installed first; <a href="http://chrisvoncsefalvay.com/2015/02/08/installing-gtk-on-mavericks.html">see Chris von Csefalvay's instructions</a>.

 ### Stable version